HonkingGoose/git-gosling/docs/advanced_topics/clean_up_your_git_history.md

 You can clean much of your Git history before going public with your changes.
 I recommend that you make a practice `sandbox` repository, and learn how this stuff works, before attempting it on production work.

-:::warning
-This section is not for newcomers to Git.
-Do not try this on your production work if you don't know how any of this works!
+:::warning This section is not meant for Git beginners Do not try this on your production work if you don't know how any of this works!

 Recovering from bad edits might not be possible or out of your comfort zone.
 :::

-:::warning
+:::warning Do not force push without thinking
 Think before you use `git push --force-with-lease` to push your changed history!

 Changing the history of public branches is generally a bad idea.